woluweb/a_different_domain_name_for_each_language/readme.md

 1. add a few lines in your .htaccess file (so obviously it only works with Apache servers.
 If your server runs Nginx, give a try to https://winginx.com/en/htaccess)
 2. add a first Regular Labs ReReplacer rule to adapt the <head> section of your page
 3. add a second Regular Labs ReReplacer rule to adapt the <body> section of your page

+Steps 2 and 3 make sure that all internal links within Joomla are correct.
+But this does not prevent that a human being or a robot reaches a "wrong" combination of domain name and language tag.
+In that case, Joomla would simply display the page but obviously we want to force the right domain name (ao to avoid Duplicate Content).

 Note: in Joomla 3 there were a couple of plugins allowing to do that:
 - 'Language2Domain' https://github.com/pe7er/plg_system_language2domain by Peter Martin (based on 'Language Domains' https://github.com/yireo-joomla/plg_system_languagedomains by Jisse Reitsma aka Yireo)